 The end of course test is a pass or fail test that requires a score of 80% to pass.
 Two attempts are given to pass the test.

-Upon passing the end test participants will receive a RoSPA-approved certificate via email to download.
+Upon passing the end test participants will receive a RoSPA assured certificate via email to download.

 A Permit to Work is a formal procedure written to control a system designed to prevent staff members or employees from accidents and injuries.
 This is generally when a job or a task has a foreseeable high risk and is particularly useful when contractors are on-site for maintenance or installation purposes.